-6.20.8.1 Construction of the marine evacuation system.

-6.20.8.1.1 The passage of the marine evacuation system shall provide for safe descent of person of various ages, sizes and physical capabilities wearing approved lifejackets from the embarkation station to the floating platform or survival craft.

-6.20.8.1.2 Strength and construction of the passage and platform shall be to the satisfaction of the Register.
+- 6.20.8.1 Construction of the marine evacuation system. - 6.20.8.1.1 The passage of the marine evacuation system shall provide for safe descent of person of various ages, sizes and physical capabilities wearing approved lifejackets from the embarkation station to the floating platform or survival craft. - 6.20.8.1.2 Strength and construction of the passage shall be such as to provide safe evacuation of persons with regard to the capacity specified by the manufacturer.